-53. Panel members will examine the submitted outputs in detail, and put forward a recommendation to the panel for a collective decision on the final grading.
+- 52. The Convenor, consulting the Deputy Convenor and other panel members, as appropriate, will allocate work to members and, if necessary, lay members, impact assessors and/or external reviewers in light of their expertise and workload.
+In allocating the work, the Convenor will also take into account any potential conflicts of interest of respective panel members and assessors.
+All panel members will take account of the requirements of the General Panel Guidelines to ensure that the exercise is conducted fairly and equitably. - Panel members will examine the submitted outputs in detail, and put forward a recommendation to the Panel for a collective decision on the final grading.
 To ensure fairness and consistency, each research output will be assessed in detail by at least two members, one of whom should be a non-local member to the extent possible.
 For UoA(s) which is(are) only housed at one or two local universities, submissions will be assigned to at least one non-local member in order to ensure fair and impartial assessment.
-Final grading on research outputs will be decided by the Panel as a whole.

-54. Subject to conflicts of interest of individual members, [Example 1: the impact and environment submissions will be assessed by members of the whole Panel and the final grading of individual submissions will be a collective decision of the Panel.]
-[Example 2: the impact and environment submissions will be assessed by panel members and impact assessors in the sub-group(s)/sub-panel(s) for respective UoA(s) or research area(s) under the Panel.
-Final grading of individual submissions will be a collective decision of the Panel.]
+Final grading on research outputs will be decided by the Panel as a whole. - 54.
+Subject to conflicts of interest of individual members, the impact and environment submissions will be assessed by the whole Panel and the final grading of individual submissions will be a collective decision of the Panel.

-55. [Where appropriate, the Panel will decide, by exercising their professional judgement, whether lay members (local "research end-users" or professionals in respective fields from business, government, industry and the arts, who need not be academics) with suitable expertise will be invited to take part in the assessment.
+55. Where appropriate, the Panel will decide, by exercising their professional judgement, whether lay members (local "research end-users" or professionals in respective fields from business, government, industry and the arts, who need not be academics) with suitable expertise will be invited to take part in the assessment.
 Lay members who are academically qualified may also be invited for assessment of research outputs and research environment.
-The engagement of lay members will be by invitation from the Panel only.]
+The engagement of lay members will be by invitation from the Panel only.